MuokaPWambua/coindcx-trading-bot/README.md

 ## How to use
 ### install packages
-Run npm install it will install all required node modules
+cd to your project root and Run npm install it will install all required node modules
 ```
-sudo apt-get install build-essential
+npm install
 ```

 ### configuration
 Create a mysql database and install trading_bot.sql

-In pairs table each row represents a Cryptocurrency data object formed in JSON string.
+In pairs table each row represents a Cryptocurrency data object formatted in a JSON string.

 Sample data object